Skip to content

 Negative ( – ) Negative ( – )

 • For blood testing on hepatitis B, you may consult your family doctor.
-You may wish to refer to the Primary Care Directory to find a suitable family doctor.
+You may wish to refer to the This link will open in a new windowPrimary Care Directory to find a suitable family doctor.
 Please contact the doctor directly for details of service, charges and respective arrangement.

 Treatment of hepatitis B